The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/leveling-guide.md

 ![](https://lh6.googleusercontent.com/58uzwHpAwmC2Sn31npyuj5bWaJMegqZ1635p2Y3xSqhfFWeaupVVgAP84lktlgznVQp5zyB2ZYaA8mdov2yD2LF1CucUswfQRbhOGIXPeUcdjyLK3ASWWtY49bRCWcxklM_1RMOJ)

 In a rare moment, you actually learn two spells at level 52, the second being Asylum, which is a ground-targeted AoE Regen.
 It places a big dome which gives a regen to anyone within its radius.
+Although this is an AoE heal, in dungeon pulls it should be used as free extra healing for the tank.

 **\[Lvl 54] Stone III**